xcsean/ApplicationEngine/core/sample/README.md

 # Sample
 * Loop has a client routine to connect to gconnd, while it also has a lobby routine connected to gconnd
+* Vmcli has a client routine to connect to gconnd, while it also has a vm routine connected to ghost

 ## Loop
 * install dependencies